winstxnhdw/rc15-hax/README.md

 # rc15-hax

-Internal cheats for Robocraft 2015.
-Most importantly, no [Visual Studio](https://en.wiktionary.org/wiki/dog_shit) required.
+`rc15-hax` is a developer-friendly windows-only no-hook internal cheat for the Robocraft 2015 project.

 ## Requirements